Free to Qualified Business Management

 Maximizing the Merchandise and Gift Card Experiences

-Panelists: Bruce Hollander, Executive Vice President, Chief Marketing Officer, Don Jagoda Associates; Rick Rubin, Executive Vice President of Sales, National Gift Card Group; Mike Donnelly, President, Hinda Incentives; Matt Davies, Founder, CEO of Power House Brands
+Panelists: Bruce Hollander, Executive Vice President, Chief Marketing Officer, Don Jagoda Associates; Rick Rubin, Executive Vice President of Sales, National Gift Card Group; Mike Donnelly, President, Hinda Incentives; Heather Abbott, Director of Partnership Marketing, Powerhouse Brands Consulting.

 This session addresses: